wp-plugins/book-previewer/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Added image width and height parameters for Google Previewer button to improve Page Speed scores
+* Changed `bookpreviewer` button in WordPress text editor to the shorter `BPr`

 = 1.0.4 =
 * Fixed a WP_DEBUG notice that could be displayed on WordPress content types that are not pages or posts
 * Added a Donate link to the plugin page